awhillas/awhillas.github.io/content/alphabetica.md

 ### Tracking learning

 Also, I want to track the learning of a child.
-At the very minimum I'm going to need keep track of which part of the syllibus they are up to.
+At the very minimum I'm going to need keep track of which part of the syllabus they are up to.
 The video game way is to just make them start from the beginning every time.
 Perhaps they unlock levels as they progress which gives them new icons at the start of they game so they can jump start at the latest or revisit previous levels?

 Also, some sort of report for for parents and teachers would be good.
 Not sure what they would like it see?
 Perhaps what they are good and bad at in terms of grapheme-phoneme mapping?